davidsusu/regexbee/README.md

 if (myMatcher.matches()) {
     System.out.println(String.format(
-            "I have a nice day, %s.",
+            "We have a nice day, %s!",
             myMatcher.group("nameX")));
 }
 ```